picmi/help/docs/business/workflows/questions.md

     - Duplicate to create a variant without starting from scratch.
     - Archive/Delete if a question is no longer needed.

 Edits to a question affect future use.
-Active, in‑progress candidate sessions may not retroactively change.
+Active, in-progress participant sessions may not retroactively change.

 When duplicating a question, rename the copy clearly before adding it to workflows or integration mappings.
 See [Managing Duplicate Questions](./managing-duplicate-questions.md).